-All homework is due at the beginning of the class on the due date, unless noted otherwise on the assignment.
+All homework is due at noon on the due date, unless noted otherwise on the assignment.
 (This way, you have no incentive to skip the class while finishing your homework at the last minute!)
 These will be graded and returned to you as quickly as possible; we'll try for three class periods, but can't guarantee it.

-For written homework, you must turn in either an ASCII or a PostScript version of your answers (you can use any text processor you like to generate these).
+For written homework, you must turn in an ASCII, a PostScript, or a PDF version of your answers (you can use any text processor you like to generate these).
 If you submit PostScript, please be sure the file will print on our department printers (use ghostscript or gs to check this; if it displays the file properly, the file should print correctly).
 If your file is a postscript file, choose a name that ends in ".ps".
 If it is an ASCII file, please choose a name that ends in ".txt".
+If your file is a PDF file, choose a name that ends in ".pdf".

 For programs, turn in the source code and any related information (such as man pages and README files).

-For programs, you are free to use any programming language that is available on the CSIF and that the ECS 153 graders can get to.
-C or assembly is acceptable.
+Be sure that we can recompile it without errors by typing "make".
+You are free to use any programming language that is available on the CSIF and that the ECS 153 graders can get to.
+C, C++ or assembly is acceptable.
 Any of the languages in the programming languages class is acceptable (assuming compilers and interpreters are available in the CSIF), and if you can write your programs in such a way that troff(1) or latex(1) can execute them, that's fine too.
 (Yes, someone once wrote a BASIC interpreter as a set of troff macros.
 It was very slow, but it worked.)
 But use lots of comments!

-Turn in both your written exercises and programs electronically.
+Please turn in both your written exercises and programs electronically.
 Suppose you want to turn in the files answers.ps and prog.c for homework 3.
 To do this, go to the directory containing both and type handin cs153r hw3 answers.ps prog.c